 Abstract

-Particles on the nano- and micro-scale are produced from a wide range of natural and anthropogenic events and play a significant role in the biogeochemical cycling of major and trace elements in the environment.
-Single particle inductively coupled plasma mass spectrometry (SP ICP-MS) is quickly becoming one of the premier techniques for analysis of nano- or micro-entities.
-However, SP ICP-MS analysis requires dilute aqueous solutions, free from large particles, and for environmental samples, like soil extracts, this typically calls for sample clean up.
+Particles on the nano- and micro-scale are produced in a wide range of natural and anthropogenic processes and play a significant role in the biogeochemical cycling of major and trace elements in the environment.
+Single particle inductively coupled plasma – mass spectrometry (SP ICP-MS) is quickly becoming one of the premier techniques for analysis of nano- or micro-entities.
+However, SP ICP-MS analysis requires dilute aqueous solutions, free from large particles that could cause blockages.
+For environmentally relevant samples, like soil extracts, this typically calls for sample clean up.
 Sample preparation strategies like syringe filtration or ultra-centrifugation are regularly applied to handle complex matrices.
-The aim of this article is to examine the influence of common preparative strategies on the analysis of both naturally formed and spiked nanoparticles in complex matrices.
-To achieve this, water extracts of geological standards were spiked with Au nanoparticles and a variety of chemical and physical approaches were investigated to identify which strategies provide the best route to accurately quantifying particle numbers, masses and sizes.
-In a vast majority of cases at least 90 % of the detectable particles were lost for both particle types whenever filtration or centrifugation was applied.
-The addition of surfactants like Triton X-100 proved to promote relative particle recoveries of up to 30 % for spiked Au particles but the extracted Fe-containing particles continued to have losses of up to 99 %.
+The aim of this article is to examine the influence of common preparative strategies on the analysis of both naturally formed and synthetic nanoparticles in complex matrices.
+To achieve this, water extracts of mineral and sediment standards were spiked with Au nanoparticles and a variety of chemical and physical approaches were investigated to identify which strategies provide the best route to accurately quantifying particle numbers, masses and sizes.
+In a vast majority of cases, at least 90% of the detectable particles were lost for both particle types whenever filtration or centrifugation was applied.
+The addition of surfactants like Triton X-100 proved to promote relative particle recoveries of up to 30% for spiked Au particles but the extracted Fe-containing particles continued to have losses of up to 99%.
 Therefore, common sample preparation strategies are directly impeding the possibilities for quantitative particle analysis by SP ICP-MS. Furthermore, commonly used nanoparticles like Au do not necessarily reflect the reality of nano- and microparticles found in the environment.
 It is apparent that for SP ICP-MS to become a useful, quantitative method for environmental analysis there must be a high degree of care taken in the collection and preparation stages of analysis.